Reading, Not Thinking: Understanding and Bridging the Modality Gap When Text Becomes Pixels in Multimodal LLMs

 \subsection{Error Taxonomy and Findings}

-The coding process above yields the following taxonomy.
-We then classify a larger sample of up to 150 errors per model--dataset pair, yielding 4{,}195 errors across 33 pairs.
-Each error is classified into one of these categories.
+The coding process above yields the taxonomy shown in Figure~\ref{fig:error_taxonomy}; an inter-annotator agreement study validates that this taxonomy can be reliably applied with moderate to substantial agreement ($\kappa = 0.57$--$0.69$, Appendix~\ref{app:human_annotation}).
+We then classify up to 150 errors per model--dataset pair, yielding 4{,}195 errors across 33 pairs.